 Despite being born and raised just outside of Atlanta and spending almost 30 years there, I don't use the word "y'all."

-Chalk it up to my Yankee mother or the fact that the mix of accents in my life resulted in my being in speech therapy throughout elementary because people couldn't completely understand me sometimes, but I never adopted "y'all" into my vocabulary.
+Chalk it up to my Yankee mother or that the mix of accents in my life resulted in my being in speech therapy throughout elementary school (because people couldn't understand me sometimes) but I never adopted "y'all" into my vocabulary.
 It can grate on my ears, and I end up saying "you all" instead.
 (It could be because, like "bless your heart," "y'all" can carry a lot of meanings depending on the speaker's inflection, and I'd rather avoid embedded connotations.)

 Where'd 'y'all' come from?